elliotjharper/vscode-nuget-package-manager/README.md

 - Displays multiple consumers per package with their respective versions
 - Support for packages used across multiple projects with different versions
 - **Version conflict highlighting**: Highlights packages in red when different versions are used across projects
+- **Interactive version resolution**: Click on any version to update all projects to use that version
 - Search and filter packages by name, version, or project